playframework/playframework/documentation/manual/working/javaGuide/main/cache/JavaCache.md

     }
 ```

+### Configuring named caches with EhCache

+With EhCache implementation, the default cache is called play, and can be configured by creating a file called ehcache.xml.
+Additional caches may be configured with different configurations, or even implementations.

+By default, Play will try to create caches with names from `play.cache.bindCaches` for you.
+If you would like to define them yourself in `ehcache.xml`, you can set:

+    play.cache.createBoundCaches = false

 ## Setting the execution context

 By default, all Caffeine and EhCache operations are blocking, and async implementations will block threads in the default execution context.